ibm-cloud-docs/solution-tutorials/coligo.hidden.md

     With just these two pieces of data, Coligo can deploy your application and it will handle all of the complexities of configuring it and managing it for you.
     {:tip}

-2. Run `ibmcloud coligo application get -n frontend` command to check the application status.
-Copy the URL from the output and open it in a browser to see an output similar to this
+2. Copy the URL from the output and open it in a browser to see an output similar to this
    ```
    Congratulations!
 Your Frontend is working
    Oops!!
 Looks like the Connection to the backend is failing.
 Time to add a backend
    ```

+   Run `ibmcloud coligo application get -n frontend` command to see the details of the application.
+   {:tip}
 3. For secured browsing, you can also browse the application with `HTTPS`.

   <!-- For troubleshooting and to display logs of your application, run the command `ibmcloud coligo application logs --name frontend`